uarc/core0-doc/src/overview.md

 # Overview

 UARC core0 (c0) is the primary general purpose ISA for the UARC standardized core collection.
-Although it is an ISA, a reference implementation is provided via emulator and VHDL.
+Although it is an ISA, a reference implementation is provided via emulator and SystemVerilog.

 This architecture is targeted towards small size and efficiency in shuffling data around across the UARC bus.
 No floating point instructions are included since it is expected that such algorithms will not run on core0, but will instead be offloaded to another UARC compatible core with floating point support.
 Due to the nature of UARC, it is possible to implement floating point operations using a coprocessor that connects over the UARC bus if desired.